doombubbles/bg3-mods/README.md

 <!-- - ~~Now gains spell slots like a half caster instead of a third caster~~
   - ~~Still chooses specifically Abjuration and Evocation spells at most levels~~ -->
 - Gains "Cunning Pugilist" at Level 3 which adds + INT Modidifier to Unarmed Damage
+- Eldritch Strike now also works with Unarmed Strikes

+#### Champion

+- Gains "Savage Puglist" at Level 3 which makes Unarmed Strikes roll damage dice twice and use the higher result.

 ### Rogue